Urban renewal in Sydney: The Bays Precinct

-The Bays Precinct will be one of Sydney's most significant urban renewal projects with almost 100 hectares of land to be redeveloped between White Bay Power Station, Blackwattle Bay and Rozelle railyards over the next 20 to 30 years.
+The Bays Precinct will be one of Sydney's most significant urban renewal projects with almost 100 hectares of land to be redeveloped between White Bay Power Station, Blackwattle Bay and Rozelle Yard over the next 20 to 30 years.
 The Precinct is the largest urban transformation project since the 2000 Sydney Olympics with its 95-hectares of waterways and 5.5 kilometre waterfront.
 UrbanGrowth NSW released its transformation plan in 2015, outlining the strategic direction of the project.
 Masterplans for the precinct are being developed with community consultations anticipated in 2020.
-The Bays Precinct will be home to the new Sydney Fish Market (opening 2023), a new metro station as well as a mix of commercial, cultural and residential uses.
+The Bays Precinct will be home to the new Sydney Fish Market, a new metro station as well as a mix of commercial, cultural and residential uses.